evolutionplus/Docs/WhitePaper.md

 # 1. INTRODUCTION

 The number of gamers in the world exceeds 2 400 000 000 people to date.
 It is more than 30% of humanity.
-Video Game Industry have a significant impact on the mentality and culture of many countries.
+Video Game Industry has a significant impact on the mentality and culture of many countries.
 The world of ESports is growing rapidly.
 Blockbusters based on different  video  games  are  filmed.
-Video  games  are  used  in  education,  military,  the development of Artificial Intelligence etc.
+Video  games  are  used  in  education,  military,  the development of Artificial Intelligence and so on.

-Gamer generation, on average, spends more than 10 000 hours in video games to the start of their professional activity.
-During playtime, they acquire many useful skills and abilities: multitasking,  concentration,  fast  reaction  time,  diligence,  systems  thinking,  increased neuroplasticity, the ability to cooperation in online communities.
+Gamer generation, on the average, spends more than 10 000 hours in video games to the start of their professional activity.
+During playtime, they acquire many useful skills and abilities: multitasking,  concentration,  fast  reaction,  diligence,  systems  thinking,  increased neuroplasticity, the ability to cooperate in online communities.

 In addition, gamers easily learn the latest technologies.
 However, they ignore intrusive and uninteresting information.
-To date, the vast majority of people do not have the necessary degree  of  involvement  in  real  activity.
+For today, the vast majority of people do not have the necessary degree  of  involvement  in  real  activity.
 To  realize  their  potential  new  techniques  of motivation are required.

-Evolution+  Team  has  been  developing  the  Platform  to  stimulate  activity  by  game mechanics.
-The Platform is integrated with Ethereum blockchain, which allows the use of cryptotokens  (ERC-20)  and  decentralized  virtual  property  (ERC-721).
+Evolution+  Team  has  been  developing  the  Platform  to  stimulate  activity  with  game mechanics.
+The Platform is integrated with Ethereum blockchain, which allows to use cryptotokens  (ERC-20)  and  decentralized  virtual  property  (ERC-721).
 Using  the  neural network allows to predict the behavior of participants based on the activity history.

 In 2018 we plan to build the Ecosystem of the Platform, and to begin expansion into global markets.
 In 2019 Evolution+ is going to become a complete and recognizable solution for gamification in business, education and social management.
 In the future we will continue researching the field of algorithms for behavior management and Artificial Intelligence.